jasxchen/jasxchen/README.md

 - 👋 Hi, I’m Jasmine Chen
-- 👀 I’m passionate about exploring the intersection of these disciplines and utilizing my diverse interests to contribute to a comprehensive understanding of human behavior.
+- 👀 I’m passionate about exploring the intersection of my disciplines and utilizing my diverse interests to contribute to a comprehensive understanding of human behavior.
 - 🌱 I’m currently learning python, R, and SQL.
 - 💞️ I’m looking to collaborate on any projects relating to psychology, music, data science, and software development.
 - 📫 How to reach me: jasxchen@gmail.com